Skip to main content

 It is strongly recommended to use the desktop version of VDatum instead of the online version, as this one has no file size limitations and seems to work better generally.

-• To open the app, double click on the .bat (vdatum.bat) file inside the folder.
+• To open the app, double click on the .bat (vdatum.bat) file inside the downloaded folder.

 2. In VDatum, use the following configuration to compute the separation:

-• Since we are starting from a 0 file to compute the separation, the Source and Target sections must be swapped in VDatum:
+• To comply with the sign conventions in Qinsy, the Source and Target sections must be swapped in VDatum:

 • Source will be the datum we want to reach

-• Target will be the datum of the file we provide (from Survey Manager).
+• Target will be the datum of the file we just created in Survey Manager.

 • Make sure the import configuration is correct in regards of the file you import in VDatum.